How to Install Sysdig on Debian 12/11/10

 sysdig -l

-This command will output a list of running processes, providing you with an overview of the current state of your system.
+This command will output a running process list, giving you an overview of your system’s current state.

 Monitor System Activity